Hans Reichenbach: Academic career

 Reichenbach received a degree in philosophy from the University of Erlangen in 1915 and his PhD dissertation on the theory of probability, titled Der Begriff der Wahrscheinlichkeit für die mathematische Darstellung der Wirklichkeit (The Concept of Probability for the Mathematical Representation of Reality) and supervised by Paul Hensel and Max Noether, was published in 1916.
 Reichenbach served during World War I on the Russian front, in the German army radio troops.
-In 1917 he was removed from active duty, due to an illness, and returned in Berlin.
+In 1917 he was removed from active duty, due to an illness, and returned to Berlin.
 While working as a physicist and engineer, Reichenbach attended Albert Einstein's lectures on the theory of relativity in Berlin from 1917 to 1920.

 In 1920 Reichenbach began teaching at the Technische Hochschule Stuttgart as Privatdozent.
 In the same year, he published his first book (which was accepted as his habilitation in physics at the Technische Hochschule Stuttgart) on the philosophical implications of the theory of relativity, The Theory of Relativity and A Priori Knowledge (Relativitätstheorie und Erkenntnis Apriori), which criticized the Kantian notion of synthetic a priori.
 He subsequently published Axiomatization of the Theory of Relativity (1924), From Copernicus to Einstein (1927) and The Philosophy of Space and Time (1928), the last stating the logical positivist view on the theory of relativity.

+Reichenbach distinguishes between axioms of connection and of coordination.
+Axioms of connection are those scientific laws which specify specific relations between specific physical things, like Maxwell’s equations.
+They describe empirical laws.
+Axioms of coordination are those laws which describe all things and are a priori, like Euclidean geometry and are “general rules according to which the connections take place”.
+For example the axioms of connection of gravitational equations are based upon the axioms of coordination of arithmetic.

+Another distinction of his was between the 'context of discovery' and 'context of justification'.
+The way scientists come up with ideas is not always the same as the way they justify them, and so as separate objects of study Reichenbach distinguished between them.

 In 1926, with the help of Albert Einstein, Max Planck and Max von Laue, Reichenbach became assistant professor in the physics department of the University of Berlin.
 He gained notice for his methods of teaching, as he was easily approached and his courses were open to discussion and debate.
 This was highly unusual at the time, although the practice is nowadays a common one.